Welcome to our FAQ page! If you can't find your answer here or under one of our other pages please feel free to contact us for more information.

 If I just buy a solo now, can I add a mid section later to make it a tandem?

 Absolutely!
 In fact, that's the beauty of the modular system.
 You can always add the mid-piece later.
 Whether you start out with a tandem purchase or add the mid-piece later, you will pay the same price.
+We do charge $65 for shipping one kayak piece on it's own.

 What are Point65 kayaks made of, and are they reparable?